cod-ux/client-researcher/README.md

 # Client Researcher
-A streamlit web app that creates a company research report that helps software sales professionals
+A streamlit web app that creates a research report on the business's financials, strategy and growth indicators

 ## How the app works